GhostShadow0316/BSUC/README.md

 <!-- README.md -->

-# BSUC: HAC Brawl Stars Upgrade Calculator
+# BSUC: Brawl Stars Upgrade Calculator
 > Wonder how much coins & power points needed to upgrade your brawler?
 > This is the tool you need!